Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Background

-For efficient microseismic monitoring and analysis, the inclusion of ray tracing data alongside waveform and inventory data is pivotal.
-In keeping with the extensibility and flexibility features of the ASDF format, we propose a systematic structure to house this ray information.
+For efficient microseismic monitoring and analysis, the inclusion of ray tracing data alongside waveform and inventory data is beneficial.
+In keeping with the extensibility and flexibility features of the ASDF format, we propose a systematic structure to store the ray information.

 ### Proposed Data Structure

 #### Directory Structure:

 -   Within the `AuxiliaryData` section of the ASDF file, we introduce a dedicated `Rays` directory.
--   Individual rays are uniquely identified by their `resource_id` and each has its own sub-directory under `Rays`.
+-   Individual rays are uniquely identified by their `resource_id` and each has its own sub-directory under `Rays` and adopt a naming convention linking them to the wave.

 #### Ray Attributes: